opendatasoft/ods-documentation-explore-api/source/includes/v1/query_language_and_geo_filtering.md

 `now`         | Return the current date.
-This function should be called as a query value for a field `null`        | Search for records where no value is defined for the given field `exact`       | Search for records with a field exactly matching a given value `search`      | Search for records with one or more fields containing a given value `startswith`  | Search for records with a field starting with a given value `distance`    | Search for records within a given distance from a given point `polygon`     | Search for records within a given polygon `geometry`    | Search for records which value (point, polygon) is a given type
+This function should be called as a query value for a field `null`        | Search for records where no value is defined for the given field `exact`       | Search for records with a field exactly matching a given value `search`      | Search for records with one or more fields with a word starting with a given value `startswith`  | Search for records with a field starting with a given value (case sensitive).
+`distance`    | Search for records within a given distance from a given point `polygon`     | Search for records within a given polygon `geometry`    | Search for records which value (point, polygon) is a given type